nojronatron/java-code-challenges/docs/readme-hashtable.md

 ## About Hashtable

-A Hashtable is a datastructures.
+A Hashtable is a datastructure.

 A Hashtable can: